 Surveillance is the most general term for the collection of pest-related information by NPPOs.
 It is necessarily official.
-Monitoring is general in aim and sustained in time, while surveys are directed at specific targets for a limited time.
 ISPM 6 makes a distinction between "general surveillance" and "specific surveillance".
 Specific surveillance is achieved through one or more of the three kinds of surveys defined in the Glossary: detection survey, delimiting survey and monitoring survey.
 There is some overlap in this terminology (e.g. monitoring survey and monitoring).